Skip To Content

 7.1.2 At the time of disclosure, the College must identify any potentially relevant documents, such as Crown briefs, not yet in its possession but on which it expects to rely.

-7.1.3 A member seeking further documents from the College shall file a motion no later than 90 days after receiving the College’s disclosure.
+7.1.3 A registrant seeking further documents from the College shall file a motion no later than 90 days after receiving the College’s disclosure.
 The motion record shall include prior correspondence requesting the documents from the College representative and the College representative’s response.

 7.1.4 The College shall disclose all further potentially relevant documents as soon as possible after receiving or creating them.